Forestry for fun and profit. Well, fun.

 June 16, 1983

 Trying to grown anything in Illinois other than corn or soybeans has been a challenge for a long time.
 The secret to growing trees—of which Illinois once had a great many more—is to try to grow them like row crops.
+Or so said the experts I quoted in this piece.

 The sentiment is hardly original, but it remains apt: I think that I shall never see/A soybean lovely as a tree.
 But I confess that I seldom paused to consider trees—Illinois trees anyway—in their manifold economic aspects.
 It is an error I hope not to make again.

 The cause of my education was the most recent issue of Illinois Research, the quarterly published by the University of Illinois Agricultural Experiment Station.
 (Your dentist doesn't get it?
 Have him write Agricultural Publications Office, 123 Mumford Hall, 130 W. Gregory, Urbana, 61801.)
-Gary Rolfe, head of the university's forestry department, notes therein that while Illinois ranks in the top ten U.S. states in wood use it languishes in the bottom five in wood production.
+Gary Rolfe, head of the university's forestry department, notes therein that while Illinois ranks in the top ten U.S. states in wood use, it languishes in the bottom five in wood production.
 Of the 14 million acres of woods which graced the state 150 years ago, all but four million have been cleared, leaving only about 11 percent of the state forested.
 The national average, I was surprised to learn, is 30 percent.

 However, as is pointed out by George Weaver (who is Rolfe's counterpart at Southern Illinois University), "Illinois forests are minor only on a relative scale.
 In absolute terms they represent a major resource."
 For example, some three million acres of Illinois are being farmed that reasonable men and women would agree probably shouldn't be.
 These acres include steeply sloping land (whose soil is eroding at ruinous rates) and floodable bottomland.
 If these acres were planted in trees, the state would realize reduced soil erosion, improved flood control, and expanded wildlife habitat—lots of what Weaver described insufficiently as "potentially significant benefits."